 Khon Kaen, Land of Silk

-On our way south, we’ll go by Khon Kaen and Chaiyaphum to visit silk producing villages nearby and to see the famous silk ikat museum.
-The museum has an astounding collection of multicolored handwoven silk examples, many with tiny 1/8″ patterns that were tied into the weft threads before dyeing.
+On our way south, we’ll visit nearby indigo ikat weavers and a famous silk ikat museum there.
+The museum has a superb collection of multicolored handwoven silk examples, many with tiny 1/8″ patterns that were tied into the weft threads before dyeing.

-Then we’ll continue to Ubon Ratchathani, site of the Wax Candle Festival or Khao Phansa; see article explanation below.
-The golden wax figures and decorations that adorn the floats are very labor-intensive.
-Typically monks and lay people work on the floats until the very last minute when it is scheduled to roll onto the parade route We will arrive a day or two in advance so we can watch the final decoration and assembly of the figures – and we can even make merit by trimming some of the yellow wax decorations for the figures!
+Then we’ll continue to the site of the Wax Candle Festival or Khao Phansa; see article explanation below.
+Floats are interspersed with groups of musicians and dancers in local festival dress.
+The yellow wax figures and decorations that adorn the floats are very labor-intensive.
+The float decorations can be either carved in place as the example at right – or else the monks roll out flat lacy thin pieces of ivory wax, cut them out carefully, then attach them to the figures on the float.
+Typically monks and lay people work on the floats until the very last minute when it is scheduled to roll onto the parade route.
+We will arrive a day or two in advance so we can watch the final decoration and assembly of the figures – and perhaps we can even make merit by helping.

 Angkor Wat Complex and Siem Reap

 From Ubon, we’ll head across the southern border into Cambodia, to Siem Reap, to see the fabulous Angkor temple complex.
-Considered the most important archaeological site in South-East Asia, it contains the magnificent carved stone temples of different capitals of the Khmer Empire, from the 9th to the 15th century.
-This UNESCO World Heritage site is a superb temple complex, with sophisticated wall carvings.
-We’ll go from temple to temple in tuk-tuks, then explore each one.
+Considered the most important archaeological site in South-East Asia, it contains the magnificent carved stone temples of different Khmer rulers, from the 9th to the 15th century.
+This UNESCO World Heritage site has sophisticated bas-relief wall carvings and turned stone columns.
+We’ll go from temple to temple in a van or tuk-tuks, then explore each one.
 Many have steps to climb but it’s always possible to appreciate a temple from outside.
-A professional guide will explain the most stunning sites.
+A professional guide will explain each stunning site.
+You may return on your own with a tuk-tuk and/or guide for the third day’s visit also.

 Cambodian Cooking Class and Phare Acrobatic Circus

-Our last dinner will be followed by a performance of Phare, the renowned Cambodian youth circus – no animals – but great acrobatics by young people!
+We’ll attend an exuberant performance of Phare, the renowned Cambodian youth circus – no animals – but great acrobatics by young people!
 It’s described as “Circus-style entertainment featuring high-flying acrobatics with live music.”
 Phare performers use theater, music, dance and modern circus arts to tell uniquely Cambodian stories: historical, folk and modern.
-The young circus artists will astonish you with their energy, emotion, enthusiasm and talent.
+The young circus artists will astonish you with their energy, enthusiasm and talent.

 The Phare association was formed in 1994 by 9 young men coming home from a refugee camp after the Khmer Rouge regime.
 They wanted to help poor, socially deprived and troubled youngsters, so they founded an art school, then a free public school, a music school and a theater school – and finally the circus school.
 Today more than 1,200 pupils attend the public school daily and 500 attend the alternative schools.
 Bravo!!